MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

 This can happen if you’re signed in to Dynamics 365 Remote Assist with a different account than the one you used to sign in to your HoloLens.
 Make sure you’re signed into both the app and the device with the same account.

-## I see a message saying I have no internet connection.
+## I see a message saying I have no internet connection

 To use Dynamics 365 Remote Assist, you need an internet connection.
 For more information about connecting to the internet on your HoloLens, visit [this support article](https://support.microsoft.com/help/12629).

-## Dynamics 365 Remote Assist is frozen or unresponsive.
+## Dynamics 365 Remote Assist is frozen or unresponsive

 Try closing and reopening Dynamics 365 Remote Assist.
 If you’re still having problems, [restart your HoloLens](https://support.microsoft.com/help/12642).

-## Dynamics 365 Remote Assist isn't showing my contacts.
+## Dynamics 365 Remote Assist isn't showing my contacts

 If you don’t see the contacts you expect, try the following actions: